stanford-rc/farmshare-docs/docs/software.md

 `pip` is available as a module on FarmShare.
 You will need to use the `--user` flag which places the package installation under your $HOME directory.

-Here is an example on how to install `pandas`:
+The example below shows how to install `pandas`:

 ~~~
 ta5@rice-02:~$ module spider python